wahibhaq/wahibhaq.github.io/_posts/2018-08-27-transferwise-remittance-legitimacy.md

 **Transferwise remittance transactions probably don't directly result in bringing foreign currency across borders but indirectly it still contributes to it.
 When a banking entity in Pakistan becomes a part of whole chain of processes, it contributes to overall economy.**

 > **Verdict: It's a win-win situation for us.
 Keep using Transferwise!**

+### Update:

+I recently found out that Transferwise has published a very comprehensive article on exactly this topic, [What is Hawala?](https://transferwise.com/gb/blog/what-is-hawala) which further explains what I already concluded from my own research.

 If someone knows more or have a different understanding then please feel free to reach out to me on [twitter](https://twitter.com/wahibhaq).